andrewjong/SwapNet/README.md

 You can install and run this code using [Docker](https://docs.docker.com/install/) (specifically community edition, Docker 19.03 or higher) and the provided Docker image.
 Docker enables sharing the same environment across different computers and operating systems.
-This could save you a lot of setup headache; however, there is some developer overhead because you have to interact through Docker.
+This could save you some setup headache; however, there is some developer overhead because you have to interact through Docker.
 If you prefer to build without Docker, skip to Option 2: Conda Install.
 Otherwise, follow the instructions below.